Why We Love It

 Daycares, child care providers, local organizations, and local, state, and federal governments all hire preschool administrators to operate and manage facilities and programs.
 Elementary schools that have preschool programs rarely hire separate preschool administrators, though, because administrative responsibilities fall to the elementary school principal in those institutions.

-Can I Become a Preschool Administrator?
+How To Become a Preschool Administrator

 Preschool Administrator Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 How do Preschool Administrator salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, Preschool Administrator's can make an average annual salary of $52,760, or $25 per hour.
 This makes it an Above Average Salary.
 On the lower end, they can make $35,150 or $17 per hour, perhaps when just starting out or based on the state you live in.

 Here are the most common degrees for becoming a Preschool Administrator. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.